ClaudioIngMate/Econometrics/README.md

 I exploited also GARCH model
 I implemented Vector Error Correction model exploiting bitcoin's cointegration (=common trend shared) with ether.

-The complete report is available here!
+The complete REFERENCE PAPER, followed in the developement of the project, is UPLOADED HERE